iKarych/braveland/Mission4.md

 ## Step 1

-For this one, you will need to blocks:
+For this one, you will need two blocks:
 - ``||maqueen:move||`` to start and stop motors,
 - ``||basic:pause||`` to set how long motors should run.